jnk0le/random/pipeline cycle test/README.md

 - - 4 cycles from an earlier op (in synthetic scenario)
 - - 5 cycles from an later op (in synthetic scenario)
 - - +1 cycle when jumping to unaligned location
-- - executing 2 cycle instructions might cause a swap of the earlier/later op timmings, addition of long instruction might further affect it (ie. return to "normal")
+- - prior execution of 2 cycle instructions might cause a swap of the earlier/later op timmings, addition of long instruction might further affect it (ie. return to "normal")

 to set `MIE` in `mstatus` it must be written together with `MPIE`. ie. write 0x88 to enable interrupts